 Older furnaces used to have a standing pilot light to keep the gas lit.
-This small flame would remain lit even between heating cycles.
+This tiny flame would remain lit even between heating cycles.
 Modern furnaces have transitioned to an electronic ignition system, and these ignitors are safer and more energy efficient.
 The two most popular types of electronic furnace ignitor are:

 You Might First Notice Problems with How the Furnace Runs

 - Gas supply or valve: The click sound you hear when the furnace starts is the gas valve opening.
 A problem with the furnace’s gas supply or the valve itself can keep the ignitor from starting.
-This fail-safe prevents gas from constantly leaking into the furnace or the rest of your home.
+This fail-safe prevents gas from continuously leaking into the furnace or the rest of your home.

 - Inspecting the thermostat and circuit breaker first: It’s always a nice surprise when fixing the problem is as easy as resetting the thermostat or circuit breaker.
 Even if these things don’t work, inspecting them can help the technician determine if the problem is electrical in nature.

-- Looking for the ignitor’s glow or obvious signs of damage: Cracks or missing pieces are easy to spot, just like the glow from a direct spark or hot surface ignitor.
+- Looking for the ignitor’s glow or obvious signs of damage: Cracks or missing pieces are easy to notice, just like the glow from a direct spark or hot surface ignitor.
 Experts can rule out other problems more easily this way.

 How Much Does Furnace Ignitor Replacement Cost?

 Costs can vary depending on the model of both the furnace and the electronic ignitor.
-With parts and labor, homeowners can expect to spend around $100 to $350 on replacement costs.
+With parts and labor, homeowners can expect to spend an average of $100 to $350 on replacement costs.
 The average life span of the furnace ignitor is seven7 years, so in some cases the issue is a result of the ignitor simply becoming too old to function properly.
 Whatever the problem is, a certified technician can find the source and offer the most cost-effective solutions.